sanaehasan/js_coding_exercises/docs/exercise007.md

 # Challenges

-Once again, this week we'd like you to write your own unit tests.
+Once again, we'd like you to write your own unit tests.

 Remember, there is a video on Unit Testing available here: